The Royal National City Park

 Visit

-It is easy to get out to the Royal National City Park!
-You will get most out of the visit if you go by foot or bicycle.
-Large parts of the park can be reached by public transport such as bus, the Stockholm Metro or boat.
-The park is crossed by a fine selection of footpaths and bicycle trails.
-Additional boats are laid on during the summer.
-Good starting points are Ulriksdal, Bergshamra, Stora Skuggan, Universitetet, Hagaparken, Tekniska Högskolan, Djurgårdsbron, Skeppsholmsbron or Slussen (Djurgårdsfärjan).
+It is easy to get to the Royal National City Park and you will probably get the most out of your visit if you go by foot or bicycle.
+The park has a fine selection of footpaths and bicycle trails.

 Royal Djurgården, situated at Djurgårdsbron, is a special tourist information service for Djurgården.
+Well worth a visit if you want help and inspiration for your visit!

 Royal Djurgården